lake-wg/edhoc/draft-ietf-lake-edhoc.md

 A typical setting is when one of the endpoints is constrained or in a constrained network, and the other endpoint is a node on the Internet (such as a mobile phone) or at the edge of the constrained network (such as a gateway).
 Thing-to-thing interactions over constrained networks are also relevant since both endpoints would then benefit from the lightweight properties of the protocol.
 EDHOC could e.g. be run when a device connects for the first time, or to establish fresh keys which are not revealed by a later compromise of the long-term keys.
 Further security properties are described in {{sec-prop}}.

 EDHOC enables the reuse of the same lightweight primitives as OSCORE: CBOR for encoding, COSE for cryptography, and CoAP for transport.
 By reusing existing libraries the additional code size can be kept very low.
 Note that, while CBOR and COSE primitives are built into the protocol messages, EDHOC is not bound to a particular transport.
-However, it is recommended to transfer EDHOC messages in CoAP payloads as is detailed in {{coap}}.
+Transfer of EDHOC messages in CoAP payloads is detailed in {{coap}}.

 ## Message Size Examples